McCracken County adjusting to new head coach Jonathan Smith

 Their 2-9 record was the worst since becoming a program back in 2013.

-But a new season brings a renewed since of excitement for the program, and a new head coach in Jonathan Smith.
+But a new season brings a renewed sense of excitement for the program, and a new head coach in Jonathan Smith.

 "Just in the last three, four, five months I have tried to spend the majority of my time just trying to figure out what do I need to do, verses what I need to do right now," said Smith.
 "I think it is a work in progress."